 - The original System Shock had something similar in the form of automatic healing devices that are converted to cyborg conversion chambers.
 By deactivating the cyborg process, the healing process is reactivated without the enemies knowing.
 So when you die, you just wake up in the healing chamber with no one the wiser.
 Of course, some of them were easy to find but extremely difficult to activate, and at least six of the games thirteen levels don't have healing devices at all.

-- In BioShock: every time you die, you are revived at the nearest "Vita Chamber" with some of your health restored, though your enemies' health stays the same.
-As a Self-Imposed Challenge, you can turn the Vita Chambers off.
+- In BioShock and BioShock 2, every time you die, you are revived at the nearest "Vita-Chamber" with some of your health restored, though your enemies' health stays the same.
+In both games, there is an achievement for beating the entire game on Hard with Vita-Chambers turned off.

 - And you are returned to the opening screen when you die, Loads and Loads of Loading away from resuming at your last save point.
 A fate worse than this particular death.